 Planning Your Design

 Decorating a corporate office is likely going to be a larger scale project than decorating a single client’s home.
 The space will likely be larger, the budget will be higher, and the clients will have different end goals in mind.

-You’ll want to spend some time with the client to get a good sense of the company culture, values, and their vision for the space.
+You’ll want to conduct a client consultation to get a good sense of the company culture, values, and their vision for the space.
 A company who has a casual and collaborative work culture will have a completely different design goal from a company that’s ultra-conservative and employs mostly independent workers.
 It’s easy to think you understand company culture/values from researching the company ahead of time (and you should do this), but you’ll want to confirm your assumptions with the higher-ups before you start designing.

 Keep in mind, corporate clients will usually have a clear design in mind when they call you in.
 Try to incorporate their design into your final plans as much as possible, or you’ll find yourself being sent back to the drawing board.
 If their design ideas are terrible – which happens more often than you might think – you’ll want to communicate this clearly and respectfully.
 Be up-front with clients about why you disagree with their ideas, using logical and objective arguments.
 The “I just don’t think this would look good” response probably won’t be a good enough reason to not do what they want.